recommenders-team/recommenders/SETUP.md

 </details>

-### Register the environment as a kernel in Jupyter

-We can register our conda or virtual environment to appear as a kernel in the Jupyter notebooks.
-After activating the environment (`my_env_name`) do

-    python -m ipykernel install --user --name my_env_name --display-name "Python (my_env_name)"

-If you are using the DSVM, you can [connect to JupyterHub](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#jupyterhub-and-jupyterlab) by browsing to `https://your-vm-ip:8000`.

 ### Using a virtual environment

 It is straightforward to install the recommenders package within a [virtual environment](https://docs.python.org/3/library/venv.html).
 However, setting up CUDA for use with a GPU can be cumbersome.
-We thus recommend running the virtual environment within an Nvidia docker container as the most convenient way to do this.
+We thus recommend setting up [Nvidia docker](https://github.com/NVIDIA/nvidia-docker) and running the virtual environment within a container, as the most convenient way to do this.

     # start docker daemon if not running
     sudo dockerd &
+    # Pull the image from the Nvidia docker hub (https://hub.docker.com/r/nvidia/cuda) that is suitable for your system
+    # E.g. for Ubuntu 18.04 do
-    sudo nvidia-docker run -it 2d6e4efb9d8d
+    sudo docker run --gpus all -it --rm nvidia/cuda:10.0-cudnn7-runtime-ubuntu18.04

-    # Within container:
+    # Within the container:

     apt-get -y update
     apt-get -y install python3.6